kiernan2/PierresSweets.Solution/README.md

 ## Description

-* A program for tracking flavors and the treats there in
+* You can Create treats and flavors and link them together
+* Supports users (Treats and flavors are linked to accounts When logged in you can only see your treats and flavors)
+*

 ## Setup/Installation Requirements